 The Chief Executive Officer (CEO) has overall responsibility for managing ESTA.

-The CEO reports to the ESTA Authority and regularly engages with the Minister for Emergency Services as well as senior officers of the Department of Justice & Regulation and heads of agencies including all Victorian Emergency Service Organisations.
+The CEO reports to the ESTA Authority and regularly engages with the Minister for Emergency Services as well as senior officers of the Department of Justice and Regulation and heads of agencies, including all Victorian Emergency Service Organisations.

 The CEO manages with the assistance and advice of a leadership team.

 The Corporate Secretary is responsible and accountable to the CEO for the provision of leadership, direction, management control and reporting in relation to the following functions:

 - Corporate governance

 - Authority and associated committee support

 Corporate Affairs is accountable to the CEO for the provision of advice and management of the following areas: